 Privatisation and corporatisation

-We have been involved in the privatisation and corporatisation of several industry sectors including cotton and horticultural industries, and with post-privatisation issues in the egg industry.
+We have been involved in the privatisation and corporatisation of several industry sectors, including cotton and horticultural industries.
+Our team has also advised on post-privatisation issues in the egg industry.

 We provide legal services to clients in agribusiness and primary production in relation to:

-- trade agreements for distribution, marketing and licensing, including preparing terms of trade and distribution for exporters and domestic use, advising in relation to Incoterms and preparing agreements for use in Australia and overseas, including anti-corruption provisions
+- Trade agreements for distribution, marketing and licensing, including preparing terms of trade and distribution for exporters and domestic use, advising in relation to Incoterms and preparing agreements for use in Australia and overseas, including anti-corruption provisions

-- capital raisings and initial public offerings (IPOs)
+- Capital raisings and initial public offerings (IPOs)

-- commercial advice and agreements
+- Commercial advice and agreements

-- conduct and compensation agreements with coal seam gas companies
+- Conduct and compensation agreements with coal seam gas companies

-- directors’ duties
+- Directors’ duties

-- workplace relations and safety
+- Workplace relations and safety

-- industry restructuring
+- Industry restructuring

-- intellectual property, including in relation to Australian and international trade marks
+- Intellectual property, including in relation to Australian and international trademarks

-- mergers and acquisitions
+- Mergers and acquisitions

-- revenue, tax and superannuation
+- Revenue, tax and superannuation

-- rural property acquisitions and sales
+- Rural property acquisitions and sales

-- system audits for legal compliance, including addressing anti-money laundering, counter-terrorism financing and foreign corruption legislative requirements
+- System audits for legal compliance, including addressing anti-money laundering, counter-terrorism financing and foreign corruption legislative requirements

-- stakeholder agreements
+- Stakeholder agreements

-- share farming and agistment agreements
+- Share farming and agistment agreements

-- litigation and dispute resolution.
+- Litigation and dispute resolution.

-To seek advice about an agribusiness matter, call (07) 3231 2444.
+To seek advice from a specialist corporate lawyer about an agribusiness matter, call (07) 3231 2444.